10eputzen/frontend-nanodegree-neighborhood-map/README.md

 ## Installation

  1. Download or clone the repository
  2. Unzip the repository
  3. Run "bower install" in the main folder to install the bower dependencies.

-3a) For Testing the application offline, install the following [Chrome Plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=de).
+ a) For Testing the application offline, install the following [Chrome Plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi?hl=de).
 It is needed to allow requests to any site with ajax from any source

-3b) If you have your own webserver, you don't need to install the plugin.
+ b) If you have your own webserver, you don't need to install the plugin.

  4. Open the index.html with Chrome.